 I scattered the wood shavings onto a Tuff Spot tray, then placed the cardboard box, apples, carrot and horses on top and then let the boys dig in.

-Elijah happily played alongside Oliver pretending the horses were walking across the tray.
+Monkey happily played alongside Bear pretending the horses were walking across the tray.
 As well as the element of using his imagination, this activity had several different textures for him to feel, such as the rough wood chippings, the smooth apples and the bumpy carrot.
-This stables sensory play also has a lot of colours and the apples and carrot meant that the boys also had the choice of tasting a part of the activity, which Elijah took full advantage of.
+This stables sensory play also has a lot of colours and the apples and carrot meant that the boys also had the choice of tasting a part of the activity, which Monkey took full advantage of.

 As much fun as this stables sensory play was, it was also incredibly messy and a pain to clean up.
 The wood shavings kept clogging up the hoover when I was cleaning it up, so I’d recommend saving this activity for the garden in the summer months, or scaling it down to a smaller size to minimise the mess.